Segway polo: Woz Cup

-The Segway Polo world championship is the Woz Challenge Cup.
-It is named after Steve "Woz" Wozniak, cofounder of Apple Inc., and a player of Segway Polo.
+The Segway polo world championship is the Woz Challenge Cup.
+It is named after Steve "Woz" Wozniak, cofounder of Apple Inc., and a player of Segway polo.

 The Woz Cup was established in 2006 when the Silicon Valley Aftershocks played the New Zealand Pole Blacks in Auckland, New Zealand.
 The result was a 2–2 tie.

 In 2007, it was played in San Francisco, California, with the Aftershocks defeating the Pole Blacks 5–0.

-The 2008 Woz Cup was played in Indianapolis, coincident with Segwayfest 2008.
+The 2008 Woz Cup was played in Indianapolis, coincident with Segway fest 2008.
 The California Gold Rush defeated the Silicon Valley Aftershocks for the championship by a score of 3–2.
 The Funky-Move Turtles (Germany) placed third and the Polo Bears (California) placed fourth.

 The 2009 Woz Cup was played in Cologne, Germany.
 The Flyin' Fish from Barbados took first place, beating the Silicon Valley Aftershocks 2–0.
 Steve Wozniak was there to play and present the cup; Victor Miller, who wrote the script for Friday the 13th, was also on the Aftershocks team.
 The Flyin' Fish have been playing Segway polo for only four months and dominated the other teams hailing from the United States, Germany and Austria.

 The 2010 Woz Cup was played at the Lion Castle Polo Estate in Barbados.
 Once again, the Barbados Flyin' Fish won, this time beating the Germany Blade Pirates 3–1.
 A total of eight teams participated, including two teams from Barbados, two teams from Germany, one team from Sweden and three teams from California.

 The 2011 Woz Cup was hosted by the Folsom Breakout and played in Folsom, California from June 16 to 19, 2011.
 There were a record 12 teams competing.
 The Germany Blade Pirates avenged their previous year's loss against the Flyin' Fish and beat them in the championship match by a score of 1–0.
 The Swiss Tournament rules was applied.

 The 2012 Woz Cup was hosted in Stockholm, Sweden by Stockholm Segway Polo Club.
 It was played with 14 teams participating from 9 nations.